pienjo/Marlin/README.md

 ### Development and compile-it-yourself

-There are several example configurations available for convenience.
-You can find them in the [`config`](./config) directory.
-Copy the files from the rioght directory to the root of the repository and you can directly build them if you have the Platform.io plugin installed in Visual Studio code.
-You will need to set the Platform.io environment to the environment in the file `platformio-environment.txt`.
+There are several example configurations available for your convenience which can be found in the [`config`](./config) directory.
+Copy the files from the config subdirectory which reflects the needed hardware configuration to the root of the [`Marlin`](./Marlin) directory.
+To build the firmware Visual Studio Code with the Platform.io plugin installed is needed.
+Please set the Platform.io environment variable `default_envs` in the file `platformio.ini` to the string found in the previous copied file `platformio-environment.txt`.

 Examples for the following hardware configurations are currently available: